jamessouthycoder19/Javalanche/README.md

 the goose,

+find something other than nslookup to resolve ip addresses on linux

 Implement AES + RSA for HTTPS

 Have the payloads communicate with each other should they not be able to reach a Beacon